ipfs/camp/DEEP_DIVES/35-deterministic-cids-reproducible-file-imports-verifiable-http-gateways.md

 - New params can be added
 - Param space is really really really big

-## Proposed Solutions
+Due to limited time we focused on archival use case and unixfs/files.
+We produced some solutions for Reproducible CIDs

-### Growing parameter space of `ipfs add`
+#### Growing parameter space of `ipfs add`

 `ipfs add --hash A --chunker B  --cid-version n [--trickle] [--raw-leaves] [--inline-limit] [--something-new]`

+Solutions:

+- (A) remove parameters, make things deterministic
+- (B) improve UX of reading and passing entire parameter space
+  - `ipfs add --fmt fmtstr`

-###  Reproducible Archives
+####  Reproducible Archives

 > a way to do specify parameter space for ipfs add that is guaranteed to produce the same CID even if defaults change (package managers and other use cases that require convergence of past and future identifiers)

+Solutions:

-- hardcoding explicit parameters
+- (A) Archive creator can pass explicit parameters every time `ipfs add` is called
-  - what happens when new one is added?
+  - Question: what happens when new one is added?
-- Reproducible File Imports (parameter metadata embedded in unixfs-v2)
+- (B) Reproducible File Imports (parameter metadata embedded in unixfs-v2 - [ipfs/unixfs-v2/issues/15](https://github.com/ipfs/unixfs-v2/issues/15))
-- `ipfs add --fmt fmtstr`

-### Data Preservation
+#### Data Preservation

 > ability to "revive" dead IPFS links even if the original DAG is not available anymore on the network

- -  track default parameters over time
+ Soution:

+ - we could support some sort of best-effort heuristic
+   - metadata from unixfsv2 if possble
+   - we can try known historical defaults
- 	- add `ipfs add --recreate CID file.jpg`
+ - prototype: add `ipfs add --expected-cid CID file.jpg`
-      - uses parameter space from CID root (if available)
+    - tries to recreate DAG that hashes to provided CID or trows an error if does not have enough data to do that
+      - if there is access to IPFS network, we can look for root block and fetch it to get metadata from unixfsv2
+        - useful when we want to revive "partially dead" DAGs
-      - brute-forces CID using known historical defaults ([ipfs-catify](https://github.com/MichaelMure/ipfs-catify)-style))
+      - tries to build a DAG matching CID using known historical defaults
+    - throw an error if it was not possible to reproduce DAG matching provided CID

-### Data Validation and HTTP Gateway Response Verification
+#### Data Validation and HTTP Gateway Response Verification

 > being able to confirm that payload returned by a HTTP Gateway is matching requested CID without running full IPFS node

+Solution:

-- detect parameter space metadata in unixfsv2, if missing then fallback to matching one of known defaults
+- http gateway could detect the presence of DAG parameter metadata in unixfsv2
+- if missing then fallback to matching one of known defaults (logic shared with `ipfs add --expected-cid CID file.jpg`)
+- return metadata it in HTTP Header
-  - A) use it to calculate CID for verification
+- client can use it to build DAG and calculate CID for verification without running IPFS node
-  - B) return it in HTTP Header

-### Interop
+#### Interop

 > how to handle old data without `[the thing]`

-(see `--reproduce` idea above)
+Solution:

+- see "try historical defaults" in  `--expected-cid` idea above